swelshh/waklinter/README.md

 Usage
 =========

 Just open any .js file in Wakanda Studio, paste in this code and run it.
 Waklinter will scan through all the .js files in the project.
-The first time it finds a .js file with an error it will display the errors in the console.
+The first time it finds a .js file with any errors it will display the errors in the console.

 ```javascript
 var waklinter = require("waklinter/waklinter");